StructuresComp/dismech-matlab/README.md

 - [ ] Python version - Coming Soon!
 - [ ] Add shell functionality in [C++ version](https://github.com/StructuresComp/dismech-rods.git)

-If you'd like DisMech to support a new feature, feel free create an issue, and we'll add it to the list here.
+If you'd like MAT-DiSMech to support a new feature, feel free create an issue, and we'll add it to the list here.
 For those looking to contribute, PRs are always welcome!